 About Dr. Troiani

-Dr. Emanuel Troiani is a compassionate and experienced neuropsychologist based in Southeastern Pennsylvania, dedicated to helping individuals of all ages—from children to older adults—understand and manage their unique cognitive and emotional challenges.
-With a doctorate from Immaculata University and advanced training in neuropsychology from prestigious institutions like the Philadelphia College of Osteopathic Medicine and Drexel University College of Medicine, Dr. Troiani brings a wealth of knowledge to his practice.
+Dr. Emanuel Troiani is a compassionate and experienced neuropsychologist based in Southeastern Pennsylvania.
+He is dedicated to helping individuals of all ages—from children to older adults—understand and manage their unique cognitive and emotional challenges.
+With a doctorate from Immaculata University and advanced training in neuropsychology from Philadelphia College of Osteopathic Medicine and Drexel University College of Medicine, Dr. Troiani brings a wealth of knowledge to his practice.

-Throughout his career, Dr. Troiani has worked closely with patients dealing with conditions such as epilepsy, stroke, brain injuries, learning differences, ADHD, autism and dementia.
-He has provided vital evaluations for heart and liver transplant candidates, offering insights to medical teams on patients’ cognitive health and capacities.
-His experience includes working at renowned facilities like Moss Rehab and Bryn Mawr Rehab Hospital, where he was part of multidisciplinary teams helping patients recover from strokes and concussions.
+Throughout his career, Dr. Troiani has worked closely with patients dealing with conditions such as epilepsy, stroke, brain injuries, learning differences, ADHD, autism, dementia and more.
+He has provided vital evaluations for heart and liver transplant candidates, and Deep Brain Stimulator implant patients, offering insights to medical teams on patients’ cognitive health and capacities.
+His experience includes providing care at hospitals, including Riddle Memorial and GrandView Hospital, as well as renowned facilities like Moss Rehab and Bryn Mawr Rehab Hospital, where he was part of multidisciplinary teams helping patients recover from strokes and concussions.

 At The Center for Neuroscience at Riddle Memorial Hospital, Dr. Troiani evaluated adults facing various forms of dementia as well as children with learning and behavioral challenges.
 He provided bedside evaluation on hospital units as well as comprehensive evaluations in the office setting and in long-term care facilities.
 His role as Director of Psychological and Neuropsychological Services from 2016 to 2021 highlights his leadership and commitment to patient care.

-Now focusing on his private practice in Montgomery County, PA, Dr. Troiani sees patients aged eight and older.
+Now focusing on his private practice in Montgomery and Chester Counties in Pennsylvania, Dr. Troiani sees patients aged eight and older.
 He is committed to providing a supportive and affirming environment for all individuals, respecting gender and diversity.
 By leveraging his extensive experience, Dr. Troiani aims to uncover each patient’s unique strengths and needs, whether it’s a child with learning differences or an adult managing chronic illness.
 His goal is to offer patients and their families valuable insights and comprehensive recommendations that enhance their quality of life.

 About Dr. Shephard